Ikot Udoma: Farming and other Occupations

 For protein, the villagers set traps for games in the bushes and forests or caught fresh-water fish in the seasonal streams such as Mkpa Nsat, Ifukho, Idim Nweb, Isi Nsang, Idim Anigh, Akai Udua and Abak Idim.
 Locally made fish traps known as "Ikpaa" were used but some people also used hooks and baits.
 Occasionally, groups of young and middle-aged men who had dane guns organized hunting expeditions in the day time.
 They used specially trained hounds for tracking and retrieval of games shot.
+A few daring hunters hunted in the night using a kind of carbide lamp (acetylene gas lamp) tied to the head to provide forward illumination in the night.

 As Ikot Udoma is in the mangrove belt which experiences six months of heavy rains and six months of harsh sunshine and harmattan, wild oil palm trees were found in abundance in the bushes, swamps and forests.
 It was a thing of pride for boys and young men to learn how to use the locally made climbing robes known as "Ikpoo" to climb the tall oil palm trees in order to harvests the fruits from which were processed palm oil and kernels.
-Some of the palm oil and kernels were consumed at home but some quantities were also sold to produce buyers who sold them to the foreign trading companies located near the Qua Iboe River at Eket town, e.g. Royal Niger Company, United Africa Company (UAC), Patternis Zochonis (PZ), GB Olivant, French Company (CFAO) and German company.
-Rafia palm trees were also found in abundance in the swamps and forests.
+Some of the palm oil and kernels were consumed at home but some quantities were also sold to produce buyers who sold them to the foreign trading companies located near the Qua Iboe River at Eket town, e.g. Royal Niger Company, United Africa Company (UAC), Patternis Zochonis (PZ), GB Olivant, French Company (CFAO) and German company Rafia palm trees were also found in abundance in the swamps and forests.
 The men tapped the rafia palm trees for the sweet palm wine that was relished by the natives before the advent of European traders and their factory-distilled alcoholic beverages.
 Fresh and "over-night" palm wine was a most valued beverage in all the Eket and Ibibio communities and it was a prominent item at marriage ceremonies, burials, social events, etc. With time the villagers learnt how to ferment and distil the palm wine in order to make a stronger type of alcohol known as "ufo-fop" or "ogogoro" in pidgin English.
-From the rafia palm trees, the people cut bamboos for fencing, furniture making and for constructing the rafters for the roofs of the houses.
+From the rafia palm trees, the people cut bamboos for fencing, furniture making and for constructing the rafters for the roofs of their houses.
 From the long leaves of the rafia palm trees, thatch was woven for roofing while the trunk of the trees provided piassava which was used for making climbing ropes (Ikpoo) or processed for sale to the foreign trading companies.

 Women had some domestic animals in their compounds such as goats and chickens which could be slaughtered for food or sold at the market to provide funds for important projects, e.g. payment of school fees, payment of bride price, etc.